Me Against the Music: Release and reception

 The video premiered on television on Making the Video on October 21, 2003, at 23:00 EDT.
 Its online premiere was on Yahoo!
 Music.
-It was viewed more than 2 million times in its first five days.
+It was viewed more than two million times in its first five days.
 The video reached number one on the AOL Music Top Video chart in November 2003, with 3,356,007 million streams.
 In January 2004, the video topped the same chart again with 1,198,920 million streams.
 Jocelyn Vena of MTV said, "It was the changing of the guard – or at least the meeting of two of the most influential pop musicians of all time. [...]
 The superstars tantalize the audience (and each other) throughout the flirty video."

 Julie Andsager stated the 'fantasy-fulfillment' strategy of Spears continued with the Madonna kiss and the "Me Against the Music" video, but added that "she has, perhaps, taken her sexuality to its extreme – for network television, at least – at the age of 21".
 Laurenz Volkmann said that it showcases an entire range of different female roles between 'older' and 'younger' sign systems.
 Author Judith Ann Peraino commented, "In 1963, Judy Garland presented Barbra Streisand as her protégée as songstress and gay icon; in 2003, Madonna instated Spears as her protégée in same-sex erotica and icon of polymorphous sexuality."
+The music video received a nomination for the Outstanding Achievement in Choreography at the 10th American Choreography Awards.